greentfrapp/project-asimov/guide_fairness.md

   CONTEXT IS IMPORTANT WHEN DISCUSSING FAIRNESS!
 </p>

 So here is a list of questions and prompts to help you learn more about the sociotechnical context of your application.
-Try not to use this as a checklist!
-Instead, go beyond this to understand at much about the problem as you can.
+Don't be limited to these though, go beyond this to understand at much about the problem as you can.
 Also, these prompts should be discussed as a group rather than answered in isolation.
 Involve as many people as you can!

 <div>
 <img class="comic" width="250px" src="{{ "/assets/guide/comics/context_1_inverted.png" | relative_url }}" title="*meow meow meow*" alt="Involve as many people as you can!">